pytorch-ignite/pytorch-ignite.ai/src/blog/2020-09-10-pytorch-ignite.md

     1 : run with config: {'c': 12345} - backend= gloo
     2020-08-31 11:27:09,959 ignite.distributed.launcher.Parallel INFO: End of run

-The above code with a single modification can run on a GPU, single-node multiple GPUs, single or multiple TPUs etc. It can be executed with the `torch.distributed.launch` tool or by Python and spawning the required number of processes.
+The above code with a single modification can run on a GPU, single-node multiple GPUs, single or multiple TPUs etc. It can be executed with the `torchrun` or by Python and spawning the required number of processes.
 For more details, see [the documentation](https://pytorch.org/ignite/distributed.html).

 In addition, methods like `auto_model()`, `auto_optim()` and `auto_dataloader()` help to adapt in a transparent way the provided model, optimizer and data loaders to an existing configuration: